We will highlight our many special programs on this page.

 The SRO/Community Relations team is responsible for many programs.
 Listed below are various youth related programs the team participates in.

 D.A.R.E.
 (Drug Abuse Resistance Education)

 The Drug Abuse Resistance Education program is designed to teach kids about the dangers of drugs, alcohol and violence.
 The D.A.R.E.
 Decision Making Course is used to support the program in order to help participants make good, healthy choices throughout their life.
 Grades: 5.

 The Gang Resistance Education and Learning program focuses on violence prevention and teaches students important skills to help them avoid gangs, violence, drug abuse and crime.
 Grades: 3 and 4; 6 and 7.

 P.R.I.D.E.
 (Parents Reducing Incidents of Driver Error)

-Program designed to help parents and their new drivers ages 14-16 learn what they need to do during the 40 hours of supervised practice driving time required by Georgia Law.
-Taught by Sgt.
-Singletary, Officer Hembree and Officer Rollins.
+The Parents Reducing Incidents of Driver Error program helps parents and their new drivers, ages 14-16, learn what they need to do during the 40 hours of supervised practice driving time which is required by Georgia Law.

-Teaches kids what to do if they are being bullied, how to recognize bullies and how to not be a bully themselves.
-Taught by Officer Hembree at Harper Elementary and Jerger Elementary.
-Taught by Officer Rollins and Officer Ford at Scott Elementary.
+The Bullying Program teaches kids what to do if they are being bullied, how to recognize bullies and how to not be a bully themselves.

 Halloween Safety Program/Tips for Treats

-Program taught to young students to help them learn the dangers associated with strangers, what they need to do if they encounter a stranger and how to be safe around all strangers.
-Taught to Pre-K through 1st grade at Harper Elementary, Jerger Elementary, Balfour School and Thomas County Head Start by Officer Hembree.
-Taught to Kindergarten and 1st grade students at Scott Elementary by Officer Rollins.
+This program teaches young students about the dangers associated with strangers, what they need to do if they encounter a stranger and how to be safe around all strangers.
+Grades: Pre-K through 1st grade.